cmchenry/HumanActivityRecognition/Readme.md

 ####Overview
 This repository provides R code for creating a tidy dataset from the "Human Activity Recognition Using Smartphones Dataset".
-The "Human Activity Recognition Using Smartphones Dataset" ("source dataset") is a publically available dataset which can be obtained at the following [website](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+The "Human Activity Recognition Using Smartphones Dataset" ("source data") is a publically available dataset which can be obtained at the following [website](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The dataset is the result of an experiment conducted to capture accelerometer and gyroscope reading from a Samsung Galaxy S II smartphone of 30 volunteer subjects performing six different activities.
 See References for more details on the source data[1]

-The resulting tidy dataset, "tidy_wearable_ordered.txt", represents only the mean() and std() features averaged by Activity and Subject.
+The resulting tidy dataset, "tidy_wearable_ordered.txt", represents only the mean() and std() Features averaged by Activity and Subject.
 The tidy data set has the following characteristics:

 1. 180 observations including 6 Activities performed by 30 Subjects.
 Each observation is in it's own row.
-2. The average of 66 mean() and std() Features extracted from a total of 561 total features.
+2. The average of 66 mean() and std() Features extracted from a total of 561 total Features in the source data.
-3. Each feature is in it's own column with a human readable column name.
+3. Each Feature is in it's own column with a human readable column name.

-This dataset fully embodies the key requirements of a tidy dataset:
+This dataset fully embodies the requirements of a tidy dataset:

 1. Each Feature variable is in it's own column.
 2. Each average of the 180 observations is in it's own row.
-3. There is 1 table for the resulting feature averages.
+3. There is 1 table for the resulting Feature averages.
 4. There was no need for multiple tables, since the data is all of the same type.
 5. The table has a row at the top with the variable names.
 6. The variable names are human readable.